osmandapp/docs/content/osmand/purchases/android.md

 ## Prices

 In the list, there is information about prices of OsmAnd product for the US and Europe region.
-For other regions, prices are equivalent to local currencies.
+For other regions, prices are equivalent in local currencies.

 |    | OsmAnd Free   | OsmAnd+ (OsmAnd Unlimited) | OsmAnd Live for OsmAnd | OsmAnd Live for OsmAnd+|
 | :------------- | :------------- | :------------- | :------------- |  :------------- |